Illness

 If you believe your child is capable of self-administering

-their own medication at school, please contact me to discuss, as this requires
+their own medication at school, please contact the office, as this requires principal approval.

 When your child’s medication is no longer required to be